Chapter 12 — Register Contracts

 3. Write an external contract.
 BIOS_READ_SECTOR takes HL = buffer, B = sector number; returns carry clear on success, carry set on error; clobbers A, BC, DE.
 Write the .asmi record (use carry, not F.C).

 4. Flags as return.
 Write ring_try_pop that returns the oldest byte in A with carry set on success and carry clear when empty.
-Include human ; line and ;! block.
+Include human ; line and .routine block.
 Show one caller fragment that branches on carry after call.

 5. Spot the wrong contract.